petebachant/MakeWaves/README.md

    environment, if
 3. Activate the `makewaves` environment with `conda activate makewaves` and install with `pip install .`
-4. Optional: Create a shortcut by running `python create_shortcut.py`.
+4. Optional: Create a shortcut by running `make shortcut`.

 ## Contributing